 Vision, Mission, Philosophy & History

-Our vision is to be a recognized national leader in the preparation of skilled professionals in: civil engineering technology; environmental, health and safety management; safety technology, facility management and construction management.
+Our vision is to be a recognized national leader in the preparation of skilled professionals in: civil engineering technology; environmental sustainability, health and safety management and construction management.
 We envision our graduates as prepared and committed to moving us toward a more sustainable and socially responsible future.

 The CETEMS mission is to achieve its vision by creating and maintaining an optimal teaching and learning environment in which staff and faculty grow professionally and students receive unsurpassed knowledge, skills, insights and the tools for lifelong learning in their respective disciplines.